 Subsequent underlying zoning bylaws for the remaining Land Use Contracts will be brought forward separately for consideration on the basis of their geographical area (i.e. Seafair/Blundell, and Steveston).

 Unlike the approach used for the 93 LUCs that included single-family properties, no early termination bylaws are proposed to be brought forward for the remaining LUCs involving multi-family residential, commercial, industrial, and agricultural properties.
 Essentially, the existing remaining LUCs will remain effective and continue to govern the use and development of the affected properties until their termination date of June 30, 2024, as established in the Local Government Act, at which time the underlying zoning will take effect.

 Is my property in a Land Use Contract?

-Please click here to search if a property is in a Land Use Contract.
+Please check the LUC Property Search Database to see if your property is in a Land Use Contract.

-For more information, you may also contact us at:
+For more information, you may contact us at: